UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ## Release

 A release of a booking is an intermediate step toward a refund.
 It invalidates tickets and frees booked resources (e.g. reserved places on a train).
 The release does not refund money to the customer and thus can be made by another party involved.
 The refund is then completed by the original retailer.
 The benefit for the customer is that the time of the release is used to calculate the refund amount.

 ## Putting bookings on Hold

-An unconfirmed booking expires after the time limit of the preebooking.
+An unconfirmed booking expires after the time limit of the pre-booking.
 It is possible to ask for an extension of the time limit and the provider might grant the extension.
 He has the option to add a fee for this extension.

 ## State Models

 ### Trip State Model

 The state `PLANNED` is relevant for trips on touristic trains or if trains only run if a certain amount of bookings have been made.
 If the the trip is confirmed, the purchaser can be informed using the webhook API.

 ![Trip State Model](../images/models/trip-state-model.png)